-- Students are required to have the correct books and equipment for each lesson and activity each day.
+• Students are required to have the correct books and equipment for each lesson and activity each day.
 Students who fail to bring equipment on three occasions will be given a detention.
-A detention for each subsequent occasion, during that term, will also be issued. - The planner is a vital learning tool for time management and students are expected to have it with them at all times whilst in school.
-Students in Years 7 to 11 are expected to show their planner to parents each week.
-Students without vital equipment, materials or their planners can expect to be put on Form Tutor or Head of Year report for equipment and issued a detention.
+A detention for each subsequent occasion, during that term, will also be issued.